 - Confirm beneficiaries on all investment and annuity accounts and life insurance policies.
-When opening accounts or policies such as life insurance, IRAs and brokerage accounts, you?re usually asked to name one or more beneficiaries.
-It?s easy to forget about this as life goes on, but things do change: new children or grandchildren are born, and other beneficiaries may pass away.
+Making sure you have a good life insurance policy in place as you get older is extremely importantant.
+Nowadays, you can get life insurance with free gifts, so there’s really no excuse to put off setting up a policy.
+When opening accounts or policies like life insurance, IRAs or brokerage accounts, you’re usually asked to name one or more beneficiaries.
+It’s easy to forget about this as life goes on, but things do change: new children or grandchildren are born, and other beneficiaries may pass away.
 Whenever there?s a life change in your family, consider whether you should make any updates to your beneficiaries on all your relevant accounts.
-And if you haven?t named any, keep in mind that the asset will default to your spouse or, if he or she is no longer living, to your estate ? which leads to probate and tax ramifications.
+And if you haven?t named any, keep in mind that the asset will default to your spouse or, if he or she is no longer living, to your estate which leads to probate and tax ramifications.

 - Consider creating a living trust.
 Depending on the size of your estate, your family makeup and where you live, it may make sense to hold your assets in a Living Trust, which can help avoid probate.
-Instead of an executor, you?ll assign a trustee to manage the distribution of any assets in the trust.
+Instead of an executor, you’ll assign a trustee to manage the distribution of any assets in the trust.
 To find out if you and your beneficiaries could benefit from a trust, speak with your financial adviser.
 Alternatively, if it is likely that there could be legal issues, then it could be a good idea to hire a probate attorney austin, or from your local area, to ensure that proceedings happen as smoothly as possible.
-It may be extra cost, but peace of mind is worth it.
+It may be an extra cost, but peace of mind is worth it.

 - Consider gifting.
 If you have sufficient financial assets, you can gift up to $14,000 per beneficiary with no tax ramifications to them.
 This will reduce the overall size of your estate for estate tax purposes without impacting the beneficiary?s tax situation.